Why Precision Matters

 Understanding: Explains why the formula works, predicts behavior in novel scenarios, recognizes when formula doesn't apply, connects concepts across topics

 Practical implication: Stop optimizing for knowledge acquisition (memorization) when you need understanding (comprehension).
-They require different learning strategies.
+They require different learning science strategies.

 Thinking vs. Reasoning